Onni97/AbletonLinkOnNodeServer/README.md

 # AbletonLinkOnNodeServer
-### [Working on latency compensation for mobiles]

 A Node server that uses the Ableton Link protocol, implemented using [abletonlink-node-addon](https://github.com/Onni97/abletonlink-node-addon).

-It serves a page to see the data of the Ableton Link session that is running on the same WiFi.
+It serves a page to see the data of the Ableton Link session that is running on the same Wi-Fi.

-The page will play a sound on the beat change, there is an audio latency compensation system made by me usings the Superpowered audio latency table.
+The page will play a sound on the beat change, compensating the device latency.

 ## Tested Env